-Questions to ask before you sign on for volunteering projects
+Questions to ask before you sign up for volunteering projects

 - How does the organisation select their volunteers?
-Good programs will carefully select the types of volunteers to fill the specific needs of the project (request a skill set for example).
+Good programmes will carefully select the types of volunteers to fill the specific needs of the project (request a skill set for example).

 - What exactly will you be doing and how does that fit into the long-term goals of the project?